Selinsgrove Area School District: Schools

 In May 2011, the board voted to realign the schools moving grade six to the Intermediate School and shifting the management team.
 In 2012, the board approved shifting the sixth grade back to the middle school.
 Jackson-Penn Elementary School, located in Penn Township, was closed in December 2009.
 It had served as the district's Kindergarten Center for two years.
-In 2013, the board rented the former Jackson-Penn building to a private special needs student school called New Day.
+In 2013, the board rented the former Jackson-Penn building to a private special needs student school called New Story.

 Extracurriculars

 The district offers an extensive variety of clubs, activities and sports.

 Clubs and organizations

-Selinsgrove's student life programs include: French Club, Technology Student Association, Forensics (of the National Forensic League), Chess club, FFA, Student Government, German Club, Key Club, SADD Club, Spanish Club, and Web Heads.
+Selinsgrove's student life programs include: French Club, Technology Student Association, Student Council, Forensics (of the National Forensic League), Chess club, FFA, Student Government, German Club, Key Club, SADD Club, Spanish Club, and Web Heads.
 Students from the school have been notably successful in participating in Pennsylvania History Day and the Pennsylvania Mock Trial Competition.

 Music and performance

 The school's music program offers both band instrumental and voice training.
 Annual concerts are conducted by programs at the high school and middle school.
 Students have access to free instrument lessons beginning in the elementary schools.